2024–25 Ukrainian Cup

 The 2024–25 Ukrainian Cup was the 33rd annual season of Ukraine's football knockout competition.
 The competition started on 3 August 2024 and concluded on 14 May 2025 with the final.
 Champions qualified for the first qualifying round 2025-26 UEFA Europa League.

+As in the previous season, due to security concerns, certain limitations of attendance were recommended by the government.

 All competition rounds consisted of a single game with a home field advantage granted to a team from lower league.
 Draw for all the rounds was blind.

 Team allocation and schedule

 The competition includes all professional first teams from the Premier League (16/16 teams of the league), First League (18/18), Second League (13/20) and 2 best performer from the previous year's Amateur Cup.
 Seven clubs' second teams all from the Second League are not eligible for the tournament.